Collecting the West supports projects in Western Australia and around the world. Here's a sample of our activities...

 ‘Coastal Collections: Distributed Collections from Northwest Australia’

-Professor Jane Lydon and PhD candidates Donna Oxenham, Rebecca Repper and Jillian Barteaux are working to explore and analyse the rich, disparate visual record of historical photo archives across the partner organisations AGWA, SLWA & WAM to produce a history of photography in WA.
+Professor Jane Lydon and PhD candidates Donna Oxenham and Rebecca Repper are working to explore and analyse the rich, disparate visual record of historical photo archives across the partner organisations AGWA, SLWA & WAM to produce a history of photography in WA.
 The analysis will attend to the connections, flows and webs that constituted imperial networks as a way of conceiving of these historical movements and uses.

 'The Power of an Image: Indigenous Photographic Archives in a Digital Age and how Aboriginal Communities benefit.'
 PhD candidate Donna Oxenham.

 'Western Australian photographic collections in space and time: understanding WA's photographic material through a relational database.'
 PhD candidate Rebecca Repper.
 Find out more about Rebecca's Research here.

 CTW Partner Investigator and PhD candidate, Corioli Souter is working on ‘Collecting the sea: The making of Maritime collections from Western Australia and their exhibition.'
 Find out more about Corioli's research here.